 Positive impacts or additional opportunities Please include evidence to support your view.
 Negative impacts, unintended consequences or gaps Please include evidence to support your view Population groups affected Please include evidence to support your view Mitigation / recommendations Our health and wellbeing centres will provide a range of support and services, e.g Social Prescribers.
 Building upon the Social Model for Health and Wellbeing.
 Wellbeing centres will support prevention and early intervention services to help keep people well, not just tackle poor health.
 This will bring a number of people and services together in one place and also provide virtual links between the population and the community network.
-The development of a new hospital and the renovation of other sites, and the attendant change in service model may negatively impact staff due to the cost of living (rental and purchase) in and around the proposed site.
+The model of service is built on the idea of empowering people to look after themselves.
+The multidisciplinary and multi-agency approach in our health and The development of a new hospital and the renovation of other sites, and the attendant change in service model may negatively impact staff due to the cost of living (rental and purchase) in and around the proposed site.
 The pandemic has exacerbated the poverty gap.
 There is a direct link between poverty and poor health outcomes.
-Young people (alcohol) Children (obesity) Boys (obesity) 45-64 age range (obesity) Black and Asian community (diet/obesity) Staff Patients Visitors The move to a community-based, social model for health and wellbeing will require a fundamental shift in resources and service delivery.
-The pace of change needs to match the development of the new hospital and renovated sites, to ensure there is no service gaps and negative
+Our workforce will require sustainable and consistent access to online platforms as well as the equipment to enable the Young people (alcohol) Children (obesity) Boys (obesity) 45-64 age range (obesity) Black and Asian community (diet/obesity) Staff Patients Visitors Those with a disability i.e. sensory impairment Mother & Children BAME Domestic violence victims The move to a community-based, social model for health and wellbeing will require a fundamental shift in resources and service delivery.
+The pace of change needs to match the development of the new hospital and renovated sites, to ensure there is no service gaps and negative outcomes for the population.

-The model of service is built on the idea of empowering people to look after themselves.
-The multidisciplinary and multi-agency approach in our health and well-being centres will be of particular benefit for our frail and older population and those with complex needs.
+well-being centres will be of particular benefit for our frail and older population and those with complex needs.